tgrava/tgrava.github.io/_pages/about.md

 Do you see any difference?

 We live in an era of information.\
-Too much of it is produced by snake-oil merchants.\
+Much of it from snake-oil merchants.\
 I therefore seek to filter it efficiently.

 The way I process is to...\